External beta is live on iPhone via TestFlight. Southern California leads the public beta, and the waitlist is open everywhere.

 Join the waitlist before your county or table goes live.

-California-first public county discovery during beta
+California public county discovery during beta

 Address reveal only after approval and timing window